-Use cases for RPA
+Use cases for RPA Software

-Robots can also be used in software testing.
+Also, robots are ideal for software testing.
 They can perform test cases and verify that the application works as expected.
 That can be especially useful if there are frequent application update releases.

 Although there are specialized systems for testing scenarios, many customers also use software robots as they have already purchased licenses for RPA systems.